m00nb0w/dotfiles/README.md

    (Replace the path if yours is different.)

    2c.
-Verify the change
+Restart the machine

-   Log out and back in, or open a new terminal.
-Then check:
+   Restart your Mac to ensure the shell change is properly applied.
+After restart, open a new terminal and check:

    ```bash
    echo $SHELL